 Sometimes, GPUs will short-circuit.
 Ultimately, these chips are precisely crafted pieces of electronic hardware, so this is to be expected.

 A GPU is at increased risk of short-circuiting if a faulty power supply powers it.

 A professional must check out a faulty GPU to ensure it’s not working.

 It cannot be easily done at home without the right equipment and expertise or spare parts.

 Still, there are a few things you can try to test if your graphics card may be working:

 - Disconnect the GPU from the motherboard.
 Inspect it for signs of damage, typically declaration and burns.
 Clean the PCI connectors that plug into the motherboard.

 - Reconnect the GPU to its PCI slot firmly.

-- Ensure the GPU is connected to its dedicated power connector if it needs one.
+- Ensure the GPU is connected to its dedicated power connector if needed.
 GPUs can receive up to 75 watts from the motherboard directly.
-GPUs that need more power (which is most GPUs today) will need to draw power directly from the PSU via a 6-pin or 8-pin connector.
+GPUs that need more power (which is most GPUs today) must draw power directly from the PSU via a 6-pin or 8-pin connector.